karansikka1/iFood_2019/README.md

 \*work done while Parneet was an intern at SRI International

-For any further inquiries please contact us at FIXME
+For any further inquiries please contact us at ifoodcvpr19@gmail.com